 The primary reason to hire a probate lawyer

 1. A probate lawyer can help avoid probate altogether

-Primarily, and what should be the ideal case, is to appoint a probate attorney at the time of making a will.
-With careful planning and much-needed assistance, a probate lawyer can help in avoiding the probate altogether.
+Primarily, and what should be the ideal case is to appoint a probate attorney when making a will.
+With careful planning and much-needed assistance, a probate lawyer can help avoid the probate altogether.

-A comprehensive discussion to understand the main reasons for anyone to avoid probate in the first instance is available later in this article.
+A comprehensive discussion to understand the main reasons for avoiding probate in the first instance is available later in this article.